Gurjot-Sidhu/GoalFrontend/README.md

 - Rails

 ## Features
+- I added JWT to authenticate old accounts and create new accounts with secure logins.
+- Integreated a token to persist the user on page change or refresh
-I added a sign up and login feature to allow uses to track their own goals.
-The user can also view their progress with a dynamic progressbar.
+- I added a sign up and login feature to allow uses to track their own goals.
-I added JWT to authenticate old accounts and create new accounts with secure logins.
+- The user can also view their progress with a dynamic progressbar.
+- The user can create/update/delete goals
+- The user can create/udpate/delete milestones

 ## Code Example
 Progressbar Code

 <img width="447" alt="code" src="https://user-images.githubusercontent.com/9657307/83551190-06aa4480-a4d6-11ea-8ea0-5ff1f5d3ceb1.png">

 In this snippet above, I am getting the percentage of goal completion based on the milestone completion.
 I start with the length of the milestones(counter).I then go through each element within the array and add 1 (amountCompleted) for each milestone that has complete:true in the database.
 I then mulitply both numbers and round them in the return statement to get a percentage for the progressbar component.

 ## How to use

 ### Clone down backend repo https://github.com/Gurjot-Sidhu/GoalsBackend

--Download and install `ruby v 2.6.1`
+- Download and install `ruby v 2.6.1`
- -run `bundle install`
+- run `bundle install`
- -run `rails db:migrate`
+- run `rails db:migrate`
- -run `rails db:seed`
+- run `rails db:seed`
- -run `rails s`
+- run `rails s`

-### Then
+### Then Clone down this repo
 - Download npm https://nodejs.org/en/
 - run `npm install`
 - run `npm start`